cainus/percolator/README.md

 * Continue to allow full control of request handling and response generation.
 * Minimal "magic", and no code generators.

+### Focus on helping create great APIs
+* There are no plans to support server-generated dynamic HTML.
+[Express](http://expressjs.com) is already great at that.
+* There are no plans to support specific database drivers or ORM.
+Of course these can still be added to your app quite easily but in this day and age, it would be silly for an API framework to assume what kind of persistence you want to use, or even that you require persistence at all.

 ## Some glaring limitations being worked on:
 * Other representation formats than just "application/json", and a better factoring to allow custom media-types (per resource, even) if the user wishes.